qbradq/sharduo/README.md

 vendors, mounts, pack animals, and banking.

 ### Known Defects ###
-* Server panics when trying to delete a character, it should just refuse

 ### Required Features and Tasks ###
 * Panics are not being logged